Sunny Navel Orange Marmalade Recipe

 So, I think we do need to pause and thank Mother Nature for gifting us with these edible rays of sunshine about now. …. (pause)….(‘thank-you Mother Nature’)…(pause)… O.K….now that we’ve appropriately given thanks for these gifts, let’s talk Orange Marmalade.

-I have been canning preserves, jams and jellies for many years, but I just never got around to making marmalade.
+I have been canning preserves, jams, and jellies for many years, but I just never got around to making and canning marmalade so I was looking for a fairly easy recipe.
 No real reason…just never thought about it.

 But I have some girlfriends who want me to teach them to make preserves and I like to preserve seasonally.
 So…since we’ll be doing our preserving February and not much else but citrus is in season, marmalade it is!

 Our ‘marmalade night’ is still a couple of weeks away, but since I have never made orange marmalade before, I did want to run through the process at least once before the big night.

 Pop on over here for a complete discussion on Jam Making Basics.
 This Jam Making Basics post discusses the basic ingredients for all jellied fruit and why they are important, basic equipment, and the differences between Jam, Jelly, Preserves, Conserves, and Marmalade.

 Some of these are affiliate links and I will earn a small commission off of the sale of these products, but the price you are charged is not affected.
 You can see my full disclosure policy here.

 I used Marisa McClellan’s recipe for Three Citrus Marmalade from her Food In Jars book, altering it only slightly as I only used Navel Oranges and Lemons.